 - crimes committed by people using computers or ICT.

 Cybercrime is a global problem, which requires a coordinated international response.
-We assist both law enforcement and people (or organisations) accused of committing cyber crimes.
-We also help organisations to comply with the regulatory requirements that come out of cyber laws.
+We help organisations to comply with the regulatory requirements that come out of cyber laws.

 Actions you can take:

-- Become aware of cybercrime law and how it practically impacts you (and your organisation) by attending a Cyber Crime and Security Law Workshop.
+- Become aware of cybercrime law and how it practically impacts you (and your organisation) by attending a Cybercrime Law workshop or webinar.